Atvar2/plotDotplot/README.md

 # plotDotplot
 The kit was used for displaying dotplot of genome alignment basing on mscan and mummer
 ===
-Copyright (C) 2018 Arthur Zwaenepoel
+Copyright (C) 2014 Arthur Zwaenepoel

-VIB/UGent center for plant systems biology - Bioinformatics & evolutionary genomics group https://www.vandepeerlab.org/
+   Apache License Version 2.0, January 2004 http://www.apache.org/licenses/

+ Beijing Genomics Institute, Animal and Plant research https://www.genomics.cn/